Renewable Energy Engineering MScStudy level: Postgraduate

-You will have the chance to learn how to apply their engineering knowledge to address the requirement for cost-effective carbon reduction solutions and appraise the global socio-economic challenges associated with renewable energy.
+You will have the chance to learn how to apply your engineering knowledge to address the requirement for cost-effective carbon reduction solutions and appraise the global socio-economic challenges associated with renewable energy.

 Design Principles and Practice - 15 credits

-This module aims to develop understanding of a systematic approach to the design process, design management, and creative problem solving, leading to developing an artefact ready for manufacture.
-Design as a process will be applied via a series of principles to assist the progression of the project to reach a suitable solution and evaluating that against the initial brief.
+This module aims to develop an understanding of a systematic approach to the design process, design management, and creative problem solving, leading to developing an artifact ready for manufacture.
+Design as a process will be applied via a series of principles to assist the progression of the project to reach a suitable solution and evaluate that against the initial brief.

 The aim of this module is for you to apply thermofluids science in the design of different systems.
 The emissions from combustion systems are identified by applying the chemical kinetics and equilibrium approaches.
 Pressure and heat losses in different components will be evaluated for different thermal and fluid flow systems such as gas turbines, fuel injection, cooling systems and renewable energy application.